How Lateral Thinking Helped us in Invalidating a Standard Essential Patent on HDMI Technology?

 There were even some A/D ICs on the market that used this encoding scheme and they came from different manufacturers, including the big names like – Cypress, Texas Instruments, National Semiconductors, Linear Technologies.
 It meant that this encoding was common knowledge in this domain.

 But this wasn’t enough.
 We still needed to link it all to video transmission.

 Now, that part turned out to be really easy.

-8 hours unto deadline, I finally found a document showing that one of these ICs had indeed been used to carry “pixel values” in a video card.
+8 hours until the deadline, I finally found a document showing that one of these ICs had indeed been used to carry “pixel values” in a video card.

-This critical piece of information completed the puzzle – I had found that similar encoding scheme had been used in video transmission field for the same purpose in the prior art.
+This critical piece of information completed the puzzle – I had found that a similar encoding scheme had been used in the video transmission field for the same purpose in the prior art.

 With persistence, effort, and a different perspective to look at things, anything can be achieved, invalidation of a standard-essential patent is no exception!